Physics Without Frontiers

 - support physics and mathematics departments in universities with little or no research, by providing faculty training, taught university courses, curriculum support, research infrastructure, efforts towards the public understanding of science, and outreach to high school students and teachers.

 Physics Without Frontiers is about breaking down barriers to accessing physics and mathematics research and training.
-This means connecting with students and scientists worldwide, and with those from less represented groups for example from a poorer economic background, women and girls, ethnic minorities within regions, or those who may lack access due to geographic barriers or isolation within a region, and those from conflict regions.
+This means connecting with students and scientists worldwide, and with those from less represented groups, for example those from a poorer economic background, women and girls, ethnic minorities within regions, or those who may lack access due to geographic barriers or isolation within a region, and those from conflict regions.